angular/angular/aio/content/guide/glossary.md

 An Angular component class is responsible for exposing data and handling most of the view's display and user-interaction logic through [data binding](#data-binding).

-Read more about component classes, templates, and views in [Introduction to Angular concepts](guide/architecture).
+For in-depth information about components and Angular template syntax, see the [Components and templates guide](guide/architecture-components "Introduction to components and templates").

 ## configuration